ucan-wg/invocation/README.md

 ### 3.1.1 Command

 The Command (`cmd`) field MUST contain a concrete operation that can be sent to the Resource.
 This field can be thought of as the message or trait being sent to the resource.
-Note that _unlike_ a [UCAN Ability], which includes heirarchy, an Operation MUST be fully concrete.
+Note that _unlike_ a UCAN Delegation [Ability], which includes heirarchy, an Operation MUST be fully concrete.

 ### 3.1.2 Arguments

 The Arguments (`arg`) field, MAY contain any parameters expected by the Resource/Operation pair, which MAY be different between different Resources and Operations, and is thus left to the executor to define the shape of this data.
 This field MUST be representable as a map or keyword list.

 UCAN capabilities provided in [Proofs] MAY impose certain constraint on the type of `input`s allowed.

-If the `input` field is not present, it is implicitly a `unit` represented as empty map.

 ### 3.1.3 Subject